abdullahgarcia/kubernetes-for-soc/README.md

 ## Usage

+There are two main parts within **kubernetes-for-soc**:

+- threat model
+- SOC observability

+In order to make the most out of the content, it would be preferable if you begin with the threat model and then SOC observability.

+However, you are free to explore the content however you want.
+The point is that you are able to learn!

 ## Acknowledgements

 I would like to thank [Control Plane](https://control-plane.io/), especially [Andrew Martin](https://twitter.com/sublimino) and [Francesco Beltramini](https://twitter.com/d1gital_f), for their time and expertise in this collaboration.